gissemari/PeruvianSignLanguage/threeParty-converter/WLASL/readme.md

 # P.D.

-Remember to modify patha in main of train_tgcn.py
+Remember to modify paths in main of train_tgcn.py